h8liu-archives/luna/readme.md

 Although everyone can access the code of open source projects like GCC and Linux, fewer and fewer people understand how it works.
 Even for volunteers that contribute to the project for years, they probably only understand part of it.
-Worse, the understanding fades through time and could be eventually lost when the programmer is gone.
+Worse is, the understanding fades through time and could be eventually lost when the programmer is gone.
 New programmers can sure treat the working code as a black box and use it via its interface, but without the ability to understand the internal